 We make sure that the oral and maxillofacial surgery services we perform at Greater Columbus Oral Surgery & Dental Implants are as affordable as possible.
 We accept many forms of payment and insurance plans to provide oral surgery care at a cost that is reasonable.
 Please visit our Financial & Insurance Options page to learn more.

-To gain the most accurate cost estimate of your treatment, please call our office and request an appointment with Dr. Smith.
+To gain the most accurate cost estimate of your treatment, please call our office and request an appointment with Dr. Smith or Dr. Stern.

 Investing in Your Oral Health

 When wisdom teeth are left untreated in the mouth, they can become the cause of many complications that affect your oral health, such as impaction, dental crowding and shifting, infection, pain, and more.
 The treatment of these complications can be expensive and suffering through these oral health complications can be painful.
 As a preventative measure, most dental health professionals recommend that wisdom teeth are removed early.

 Since wisdom teeth tend to become fully developed and erupt into the mouth between the ages of 17 and 25, the ideal time for removal tends to be sometime in the early to mid-teen years.
 This is because the teeth are smaller and not fully developed, which makes for an easier removal and smoother recovery.

 We hope you will think of Greater Columbus Oral Surgery & Dental Implants when you or your child have been recommended for wisdom teeth removal.
 You will receive a consultation with Dr. Smith or Dr. Stern and discuss the customized treatment plan created just for you.
 To make the cost of oral surgery as reasonable as possible for our patients, we accept many payment options and work with several insurance plans.
 We look forward to caring for you at Greater Columbus Oral Surgery.

 Wisdom Teeth Removal FAQ